Commencement

 2020 Commencement Speaker: Pamela Sneed

 Pamela Sneed is a New York-based poet, writer, performer and visual artist, author of Imagine Being More Afraid of Freedom than Slavery, KONG and Other Works, Sweet Dreams, and two chaplets, Gift by Belladonna and Black Panther.
 She has been featured in the New York Times Magazine, The New Yorker, Art Forum, Hyperallergic and on the cover of New York Magazine.
 Sneed is online faculty in SAIC’s Low-Res MFA teaching Human Rights and Writing Art and has also been a visiting artist at SAIC in the program for four consecutive years.
-She has performed at the Whitney Museum, Brooklyn Museum, Poetry Project, MCA, The High Line , New Museum and Toronto Biennale.
+She has performed at the Whitney Museum, Brooklyn Museum, Poetry Project, MCA, The High Line, New Museum, and Toronto Biennale.

-Sneed delivered the closing keynote for Artist, Designers, Citizens Conference/a North American component of the Venice Biennale at SAIC.
-She appears in Nikki Giovanni’s, “The 100 Best African American Poems.”
-In 2018, she was nominated for two PushCart Prizes in poetry, and she will publish the poetry and prose manuscript Funeral Diva with City Lights in Fall 2020.
+Sneed delivered the closing keynote for Artist, Designers, Citizens Conference, a North American component of the Venice Biennale at SAIC.
+She appears in Nikki Giovanni’s The 100 Best African American Poems.
+In 2018, she was nominated for two Pushcart Prizes in poetry, and she will published the poetry and prose manuscript Funeral Diva with City Lights in 2020.
 Watch Video

 2019 Commencement Speaker: Martha Wilson

 Martha Wilson is a pioneering feminist artist and art space director, who over the past four decades has created innovative photographic and video works that explore her female subjectivity.
 She has been described by The New York Times critic Holland Cotter as one of “the half-dozen most important people for art in downtown Manhattan in the 1970s.”
-In 1976 she founded Franklin Furnace, an artist-run space that champions the exploration, promotion, and preservation of artist books, temporary installation, performance art, as well as online works.
+In 1976 she founded Franklin Furnace, an artist-run space that champions the exploration, promotion, and preservation of artist books, temporary installation, and performance art, as well as online works.

-Martha Wilson is represented by P.P.O.W Gallery in New York.
+Wilson is represented by P.P.O.W Gallery in New York.
 She received an Honorary Doctor of Fine Arts degree from the Nova Scotia College of Art and Design University in 2013.
 She has received fellowships for performance art from the National Endowment for the Arts and the New York Foundation for the Arts; Bessie and Obie awards for commitment to artists’ freedom of expression; a Yoko Ono Lennon Courage Award for the Arts; a Richard Massey Foundation-White Box Arts and Humanities Award; a Lifetime Achievement Award from Women’s Caucus for Art; and the Audrey Irmas Award for Curatorial Excellence from the Center for Curatorial Studies, Bard College.

 2018 Commencement Speaker: Glenn Ligon